sbissantz/rarp/git.md

 # Using git and GitHub

 This script is just another how-to for Git and GitHub.
-Before you start, please make sure you installed Git (either manually or using `brew`) and signed up for GitHub (or BitBucket).
-If so, we can set up your user account.
+Before you start, please make sure you installed Git.
+Open a terminal (`Command` + `Space`, "terminal") and fire `git --version` in the black whole.
+Robert should answer with a version number, e.g.: `git version 2.33.1`.
+If he tells you `command not found...` install it either manually or using `brew install git`.
+What else?
+Ah, you should sign up for GitHub ..or Bitbucket ..or any other service to host your code, (plain) text files, etc. Whenever `git --version` returns a number, we are ready to go.

-Alright!
-Prior to our hands-on tutorial, let me lose a few words about Git.
+Prior to our hands-on tutorial, let me lose a few words on Git.
 Git is a revision control system.
 The concept is straightforward: You modify a file and document the changes.
 After a while you'll have a full-blown documentation of the development process the file went through.
 Why should you care?
-In short, Git is checksummed!
-It documents every change in file content and labels it.
+In short, Git is checksummed.
+It documents every change in file content and labels it with a hash.
 It is like the best filing cabinet you'll ever have.
-You can't loose a state of your development process because some version of it will be stored somewhere (a Git file in .git).
-Once you committed a change, you can't loose.
-In addition, others can contribute to your textualized thoughts, moods and feelings and their commited ideas are also labeled and stored.
-You guys can go wild and Nanny McGit will clean up the rubble.
+You can't loose a state of your development process because some version of it will be stored somewhere (online, a friends machine, your Git file in .git ...).
+Once you committed a change, its hard to loose it.
+Distributed version control & Git's checksumming nature will take care.
+More on that in a moment.
+In addition, the Gitiverse makes it easy for others to contribute to your textualized thoughts, moods and feelings.
+Their commited ideas are also labeled and stored.
+You guys can go fully wild and Nanny McGit will clean up the rubble!

 Now you know what Git is.
 But there is one additional concept I want to leave you with, before we let of steam: the Remote Repository.
-In simple terms, a remote repository is more or less a box to store scripts online.
-More specifically, it is a stream of versions of your project which are hosted "in-" or online.
-That's enough terminology to get you going.
+In simple terms, a remote repository is a box to store scripts online.
+Specifically, it is a stream of versions of your project which are hosted "in-" or online.
+Alright, enough terminology for the moment.
 Git is a sophisticated tool and its terminology is even more so.
 I don't want to dampen enthusiasm by overloading things with terminology right now.
 It will come along the way.
 Instead, let's jump right into practice!

 ## Git

-Before we can control revisions using Git, we have to tell it your user mail and your name.
-Thus, we have to setup the global user and assign him/her an email address.
+Time to set up your acount.
+Before you can control revisions, Git wants to know, who you are.
+We have to tell it your user mail and your name.
+Technically speaking, we have to setup the global user and assign him/her an email address.

-## Set up the global user

 ```
 git config --global user.name "foo bar"